imiller31/k8s-oline/README.md

 The webhook implements the following authorization rules:

+1. CEL rules are evaluated first (if configured)
-1. All operations are allowed by default
+2. All operations are allowed by default
-2. DELETE operations on resources with names starting with the protected prefix are:
+3. DELETE operations on resources with names starting with the protected prefix are:
    - Allowed for:
      - The configured privileged user (default: `support`)
      - Members of the `system:masters` group